jgwill/Flowise/QUADRANTITY_FLOWISE_DOC_PROMPT.md

 # Quadrantity Flowise Components — Documentation Prompt

 This prompt summarizes the custom AgentFlow nodes and template added in this branch.
-It can be used by another agent to generate full documentation in a separate repository.
+It is meant for another agent that will generate a full documentation site in a separate repository.

+Quadrantity ties together four personas—Mia, Miette, Seraphine, and ResoNova—into a ritualised flow.
+Reflections can be captured and logged to provide an evolving narrative across sessions.

 ## Nodes